dominik31415/image-colorization/README.md

 ## Brief description of method

 (a) Work is done in La*b* color space.
-Given the L channel the neural net is tasked with guessing the missing color channels a/b
+Given the L channel (closely resembling the grey channel) the neural net is tasked with guessing the missing color channels a/b

-(b) The problem is inherently multi-modal, and similarily to reference [1], I used a WGAN-GP setup
+(b) The problem is inherently multi-modal.
+Reference [1] used a classical GAN, but I found WGAN-GP to exhibit superior convergence behavior

 (c) But for 256x256px sized images this seems to overwhelm my networks, so I moved on to a pre-trained generator